Legacy Bridge

 'legacy_preprocessing' => false

-During development, you may need to clear the preprocessing cache after modifying legacy files:
+Clear the preprocessing cache after modifying legacy files during development:

 $kernel->getLegacyHandler()->clearCache();